Learning nuclear cross sections across the chart of nuclides with graph neural networks: Results

 \subsection{GNN performance}

-The training of the GNN requires a partitioning of the TENDL dataset that is different from the one adopted in the training of the VAE and INR.
-Since the goal of the GNN, after training, is to make predictions of cross sections, possibly a few neutrons away from the training set, we divide the entire TENDL dataset into a training and test set based on a windowing function.
-The windowed test set is created using a rectangular window centered around a specific nucleus $(Z_0,N_0)$ in the chart of isotope and containing all nuclei with $Z_0 -\Delta Z \leq Z_0 \leq Z_0+\Delta Z$ and $N_0 -\Delta N \leq N_0 \leq N_0+\Delta N$.
-All results presented in this section were obtained for a test window centered on $(Z_0,N_0) = (42,60)$ with $\Delta Z = \Delta N = 8$.
-This window contains a total of 289 test nuclei, 209 of which are included in the original TENDL dataset.
-Since that original dataset contains 2151 points on the 2D plane, this means that about 7.2\% of the total data is allocated to the test set. \nicolas{Appendix \ref{app:GNN} gives results obtained with different window center locations and different window sizes.}
+To evaluate the GNN performance, we divide the entire TENDL dataset into a training and testing set based on a windowing function.
+The windowed test set is created using a square window centered around a specific nucleus $(Z_0,N_0)$ in the chart of isotopes and containing all nuclei with $Z_0 -\Delta Z \leq Z_0 \leq Z_0+\Delta Z$ and $N_0 -\Delta N \leq N_0 \leq N_0+\Delta N$.
+All results presented in this section were obtained using a test window centered at $(Z_0, N_0) = (42, 60)$ with $\Delta Z = \Delta N = 4$, resulting in a $9 \times 9$ test region on the nuclear chart.
+This window contains a total of 81 test nuclei, 67 of which are included in the original TENDL dataset.
+Since that original dataset contains 2171 points on the 2D plane, this means that about 3.0\% of the total data is allocated to the test set.
+In Appendix \ref{app:GNN}, we also present the GNN performance across varying window sizes and different center locations.

-All of the GNN models are trained for $5000$ epochs with a learning rate of $1 \times 10^{-3}$ on the training data.
-We use an Adam optimizer \cite{zhang2018improved} with $\beta_1 = 0.9, \beta_2 = 0.999$.
+To train the GNNs, we use the AdamW optimizer \cite{loshchilov2017decoupled} with a base learning rate of $lr=0.001$.
+To promote faster convergence and stabilize training dynamics, we adopt a OneCycle learning rate scheduler \cite{smith2018disciplined}, which linearly increases rate up to $10\times lr$ before annealing it back down.
+Specifically, we set the maximum learning rate to $0.01$, with a total of $100,000$ training epochs.
+This setup was applied consistently across both VAE-based and INR-based experiments.
 For each epoch, the entire training set is passed through the GNN and we do not create batches of the training graph since breaking the edge relationships between the nodes would yield inaccurate results.
-The prediction error of the decoded cross-sections is computed as
+The prediction error of the decoded cross sections is computed as: